 (It’s okay.
 It’s pronounced “or-TEE-lay.”)

 I’m the managing editor of Catapult magazine.
-Previously, I was the global publishing lead for BuzzFeed International and I’m the editor-at-large for BuzzFeed Philippines.
-Prior to that, I’ve written for BuzzFeed Reader, Into, Self, Out, and Details, among others.
+Previously, I was the global publishing lead for BuzzFeed International.
+I was also the founding editor of BuzzFeed Philippines.
+Prior to all that, I’ve written for BuzzFeed Reader, Into, Self, Out, and Details, among others.
 I’m also a MacDowell Colony Fellow.
 I graduated from Vassar College, which means I now live in Brooklyn.

 I’m primarily an essayist.
 Here’s a piece on using Grindr as a real estate listing.
 Not entirely unrelated, here’s an account of what it’s like to start therapy.
 Two pieces inspired by Barthes: on A Lover’s Discourse and breaking up; and on Camera Lucida, my mother, and cancer.
 And two essays on tech: on the “Invisible Boyfriend” service; and another on relationships via Twitter.